 What smart solutions are available on the market?

-Lighting in the smart home
+Lighting in a smart home

 Heating and air conditioning

-Blinds, curtains, awnings in the smart home
+Blinds, curtains, awnings in a smart home

 Multimedia